jsfanatik/vuestacks-chat-vue-firebase-vuexfire/README.md

 The VueStacks Vuex Firebase chat demo utilizes Vuexfire, Firebase, and Vue-Router to post messages to a chatroom in real-time.

+Learn more about the Vuexfire package here: https://vuefire.vuejs.org/vuexfire/

 This demo utilizes Materialize CSS for general styling.
 See the CDN located in ```public/index.html```

 See chat component in ```components/Chat.vue```